jschlackman/LuxaforOnAir/README.md

 # LuxaMic
 Windows 10 app to set [Luxafor RGB lights](https://luxafor.com/products/) according to whether your microphone is in use by other applications.
-Allows you to use your Luxafor lights to indicate when you are taking part in a web meeting and should not be disturbed, regardless of the meeting software you are using.
+Allows you to use your Luxafor lights as an 'on air' indicator to show when you are taking part in a web meeting and should not be disturbed, regardless of the meeting software you are using.

 ## Requirements